 - An applicant who does not meet these standards may apply by submitting to the admissions committee such data as the committee considers appropriate.
 The committee or the director of admissions acting under its direction may determine who shall be admitted.

 Admission of International Students

-Students who are neither citizens nor permanent residents of the United States must follow Missouri S&T admission processes for international students as outlined below:
+Students who are not U.S. citizens, or permanent residents, applying for any academic program must follow Missouri S&T admission processes for international students as outlined below:

 - Submit official transcripts (mark sheets) for each year from all secondary schools, colleges, and universities attended, showing courses taken, grades earned, rank in class, grade point average, and class or division earned if applicable.
 Additionally, students should submit an English translation of the official transcript along with course descriptions in English for all courses reported on the transcript.
 Students may be required to submit transcripts and other credentials for evaluation through an approved credential evaluation agency.

 Missouri S&T's International Student School Transfer Eligibility form must be completed by the international student advisor from the US educational institution the student is currently attending so that the student's SEVIS record can be transferred from the current school to S&T. The form should be emailed to S&T's office of international enrollment at email@example.com.